 The McGraw Fellows

-Six veteran journalists won grants of up to $15,000 as the 2015 recipients of the McGraw Fellowships for Business Journalism.
-The winning projects covered a wide range of issues, from the growing turmoil in emerging markets and the ever-larger influence of Silicon Valley startup culture elsewhere in American life, to the economic challenges ahead for Cuba as relations with the U.S. are restored and the increasing risk of cyber-attacks on the global financial system.
+Seven veteran journalists won grants of up to $15,000 as the 2015 recipients of the McGraw Fellowships for Business Journalism.
+The winning projects covered a wide range of issues, from the unregulated rise of genetic testing to the link between digital labor and the de-skilling of the American workplace and the economic challenges ahead for Cuba as relations with the U.S. are restored.

 Some 130 journalists working in nearly a dozen countries applied for the 2015 Fellowships.
 The winners were chosen following interviews and a thorough review of detailed proposals, work samples and references.

 A freelance journalist based in Denver, William M. Adler’s work has appeared in Esquire, Rolling Stone, Mother Jones, and the Texas Observer.
 He also has written three books of narrative nonfiction: Land of Opportunity, an intimate look at the rise and fall of a crack cocaine empire; Mollie’s Job, which follows the flight of a single factory job from the US to Mexico over the course of fifty years; and The Man Who Never Died, a biography of the labor martyr Joe Hill.
 He is a past recipient of the Ted Scripps Fellowship in Environmental Journalism and the Alicia Patterson Foundation Fellowship.
 Most recently he co-founded and served as news director for a community radio station in rural Costa Rica.